byu-cs-236-classroom-templates/project-4/README.md

 ### relation.py

 The only part of the `Relation` class that needs to be implemented for Project 4 is `join` (hard).
-The docstring describe what the function should do. **You are expected to write one negative test for `join` and at least three positive tests: one for when there are no shared attributes, one for when all the attributes are shared, and one from when the is a mix of each.**
+The docstring describe what the function should do. **You are expected to write at least three positive tests for `join`: one for when there are no shared attributes, one for when all the attributes are shared, and one from when the is a mix of each.**

-You are expected to write one test, run it to see what happens (likely fail), and then write the code to pass that one test.
-Repeat the process for each test.
-As before, a negative test is one where an error is expected (e.g., bad operands to an operation).

 The `Relation.union` relational operator must be used for Project 4.
 Whether you implemented union in Project 3 or will implement it in Project 4, you should include unit tests for this operation.